nbarbettini/little-aspnetcore-book/README.md

 ### Reading in your own language

-Thanks to some fantastic multilingual folks, the Little ASP.NET Core book has been translated into other languages:
+Thanks to some fantastic multilingual folks, the Little ASP.NET Core Book has been translated into other languages:

-* **ASP.NET Core El Kitabı (Turkish)**
+* **ASP.NET Core El Kitabı** (Turkish)

   https://sahinyanlik.gitbooks.io/kisa-asp-net-core-kitabi/